Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Non-conserved helical charge

-where the coefficients $a$, $b$, $c$ and $d$ are non-negative and can be read off from Eq.~\eqref{eq:QED_detM}: We first notice that Eq.~\eqref{eq:QED_detM_largemu} always supports a purely imaginary solution, due to the fact that under $\omega \to i \omega_I$, the characteristic equation turns into a polynomial equation of third order with real coefficients, with at least one real solution.
+We first notice that Eq.~\eqref{eq:QED_detM_largemu} always supports a purely imaginary solution, due to the fact that under $\omega \to i \omega_I$, the characteristic equation turns into a polynomial equation of third order with real coefficients, with at least one real solution.
 The remaining two modes come in pairs with opposite signs for the real part.
 In the large chemical potential limit, the coefficients satisfy

-Consequently, as $|\alpha_V| \to \infty$, the system hosts one purely imaginary mode and two purely propagating modes with real-valued energy dispersion relations, respectively:
+Consequently, as $\lvert \alpha_V \rvert \to \infty$, the system hosts one purely imaginary mode and two purely propagating modes with real-valued energy dispersion relations, respectively:

 where we used the definition of $\kappa_\Omega$ in Eq.~\eqref{eq_kappa_Omega}.
-From the above results, we find that as we increase the vector chemical potential, the non-propagating mode $\omega_{\rm im.}$ dissipates exponentially fast, whereas the phase speed $\omega_{\pm} / k = \pm 2\pi \Omega / \alpha_V^2\sqrt{3}$ of the other two modes vanishes quadratically, as $\alpha_V^{-2}$.
-This result is consistent with Fig.~\ref{fig:im}.
+From the above results, we find that as we increase the vector chemical potential, the non-propagating mode $\omega_{\rm im.}$ dissipates exponentially fast, whereas the phase speed $\omega_{\pm} / k = \pm 2\pi \Omega / \alpha_V^2 T \sqrt{3}$ of the other two modes vanishes quadratically, as $\alpha_V^{-2}$.
+This result is consistent with Fig.~\ref{fig:im}, which will be discussed in Sec.~\ref{sec:QED:spectra}.